RainerAtSpirit/raineratspirit.github.com/_posts/2012-09-03-SharePoint-2013-App-HTTP-Error-405.0.md

 `Autohosted` template with files coming from my favorite HTML5 framework: [Zurb foundation](http://foundation.zurb.com/).

+If you don't trust screenshots `;-)` here are the steps to follow along:

 **Step 1:** Create an App for SharePoint
 ![Create App](/img/2012-09-03-NewProject.jpg)